-Lingo Tours requires you to have travel insurance for your trip as we are committed to providing safe and secure environments for all those that embark on a Lingo Tours adventure.
+Lingo Tours requires you to have travel insurance for your trip as we are committed to providing safe and secure environments for all those who embark on a Lingo Tours adventure.

 At Lingo Tours, we are not insurance brokers or providers and therefore do not provide you with your tour or travel insurance directly.
 What we have found in the past is that many of our travelers and their families already have insurance or an insurance provider that they prefer to use and so often it forces travelers to buy overlapping insurance.
 We do recommend to purchase travel cancellation insurance in addition to your health insurance.

 Please see below for information regarding travel and tour insurance, as well as a link to our recommended insurance provider at the bottom of the page.

 For information regarding Lingo Tours GGTO – Travelers Protection Guarantee Fund, which ensures any money that you have contributed to your tour is protected in case of bankruptcy, please refer to our Money on Tour page.

 1. Do I need Tour or Travel Insurance?

 You may not need travel or tour insurance, if you are already adequately covered by other insurance policies.